unicode-org/message-format-wg/spec/formatting.md

 - Else, the _expression_ has a _reserved_ _annotation_.
   If the _annotation_ uses a `private-start` character that the implementation supports, its value is resolved according to the implementation's specification.
-  Else, a Reserved Syntax error is emitted and a fallback value is used as its value.
+  Else, an Unsupported Expression error is emitted and a fallback value is used as its value.

 ### Literal Resolution